-I sent an E-mail earlier and brought up the question of what qualifies for KIA
+I sent an E-mail earlier and brought up the question of what qualifies for

-Walsh and Samuelson.
+article on Walsh and Samuelson.

-As I said previously Doc's Hetherington and Cline were on a
+As I said previously Doc's Hetherington and Cline were on

-in my files to that effect.
+clipping in my files to that effect.
 Richard Coats was in the Philllipines

 and died of a Heart attack while training for CISM.

-Fredrickson was TAD to the Army for training and died in the
+Fredrickson was TAD to the Army for training and died in

-before the problem was over.
+had secured before the problem was over.

-Jim Fox from TM 21 was being picked up by the Fulton pickup
+Jim Fox from TM 21 was being picked up by the Fulton

-question that I posed previously is what definition are you;
+incident.
+My question that I posed previously is what definition are you;